-Goldman Sachs Interview teamwork questions
+Goldman Sachs Interview – Teamwork questions

 Think of a situation where your opinion differed to someone else, explain the context and give reasons as to why you believed your idea was superior, but don’t be dismissive or arrogant.
 Show appreciation and understanding for other team members and describe how you managed to reach a conclusion, referring to skills such as communication skills, compromise, and professionalism.

 In this question you need to show that you can use your emotional intelligence to be of support to your colleagues and other team members.
 Refer to your previous experiences where you helped out a colleague, or discuss a hypothetical situation and how you would react to it.
-It is important to stress that although your involvement and help to team members is appreciated, it cannot be forced to the extent that your invading someone else’s personal space.
+It is important to stress that although your involvement and help to team members is appreciated, it cannot be forced to the extent that you’re invading someone else’s personal space.

-Goldman Sachs Interview communication questions
+Goldman Sachs Interview – Communication questions

 The most common types of questions in this series will be “Tell us more about yourself”.
 Talk about your academic interests, extracurricular activities, as well as general passions and hobbies.
 Although these do not have to suit the position you applied to, make sure to stress specific skills you learnt or experiences you gathered.
 For example, if you competed in sports do not just focus on how much fun it was: stress the discipline and hard work it required, as well as the team skills it involved and developed, etc.

-Goldman Sachs Commercial awareness questions
+Goldman Sachs Interview – Commercial Awareness questions

 In this section you will be tested on your knowledge and appreciation of the company, and its position in the market.
 By this point you should have already done your research about Goldman Sachs’ history and culture, sustainability projects, recent developments and technological changes in the industry, and should have a good understanding of its competitors.
 Potential questions can include: